ETCDema/DmMD/README.md

 1. **Fast** *just compare with the one you are using, maybe there is something faster with similar features*
 1. And **compact** *minified version about 10Kb, dev version ~ 30Kb*.

+## Why this implementation was made.

+In the projects where I took part, there was a need to generate HTML based on markdown, but different system modules required a different set of elements: for publishing articles, a full set and add-ons for inserting widgets, for chats, a minimum set of text formatting.

+In each case, the most suitable markdown translator was selected, which led to the complexity of system development and support.

+This implementation allows you to use exactly the set of elements that are needed in a particular case and unify work with markdown.

+Additionally, the implementation allows you to immediately build a DOM based on data, for example from a database, and then generate HTML with the same structure as based on markdown text.

 ## How it works

 ![Process](img/process.svg)